 The paper insulation layer of the continuously transposed conductor shall be composed of three or more than three layers of paper tape through lapping, and the structural composition and lapping method of the paper tape are generally determined by the manufacturer.
 For example, the insulation paper layer of the paper-insulated acetal enamelled continuously transposed conductor has the following structures:

-All the insulation paper is Electrical grade insulation paper;
+All the insulation paper is electrical grade insulation paper;

-The innermost layer or the outermost layer and the middle layer insulation paper Grade shall be agreed between purchaser and CTC Manufacturer and
+The innermost layer or the outermost layer and the middle layer insulation paper grade shall be agreed between purchaser and CTC manufacturer and

 When users make other requests for paper varieties, the number of lapping layers and the thickness of each layer, it is allowed for the CTC manufacturer and the purchaser to determine through negotiation the insulation layer thickness deviation and the maximum dimension.